BMT Franklin Avenue Line: Decline

+In 1986, the New York City Transit Authority launched a study to determine whether to close 79 stations on 11 routes, including the entire Franklin Avenue Line, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.

 By the 1990s the Franklin Avenue Shuttle was known as the "ghost train" and the Franklin Avenue Line was very dilapidated.
 Shuttle trains' lengths were shrunk from four to two cars, and the platforms were so poorly maintained that they were literally crumbling.
 However, the MTA was still lacking the funds to renovate the line from end to end.
 The Dean Street station, which had 50 paying riders per day, was closed in 1995.
 The entire line was under consideration for abandonment, and community leaders were opposed to the move.
 They showed up to town hall meetings, news conferences and they sat down with transit officials.
 They also formed the Committee to Save the Franklin Avenue Shuttle.
 The coalition included the Straphangers Campaign, a local church, local community boards and the New York City Environmental Justice Alliance.
 They argued that subway station repair work occurred elsewhere, when no attention was paid to the Franklin Avenue Shuttle.